Code-Institute-Submissions/DestinationPicker/README.md

 * [Coolors](https://coolors.co/), to choose my and combine my colors
 * [EmailJS](https://www.emailjs.com/), to let the user be able to contact me
 ## Manual testing
-All the tests below where done manually.
+All the tests below where done manually by myself.
 The tests where done in Chrome, Internet Explorer and Firefox.
+I've made use of console.log to see if the right result shows up.
+This would be the result with the highest score.
 <br>
 1. Use of the start page:
     * Mobile: